dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2019/migrating-to-hugo/index.md

 ---
-author: "Dave Kerr"
+author: Dave Kerr
 date: "2019-12-24"
 draft: true
-slug: "migrating-from-ghost-to-hugo"
+slug: migrating-from-ghost-to-hugo
-title: "Migrating from Ghost to Hugo - Why Bother?"
 tags:
 - writing
+title: Migrating from Ghost to Hugo - Why Bother?
 ---

 With a little bit of free time for a change, I decided to finally migrate my blog from [Ghost](https://ghost.org/) to a static site generator.
 I've been putting this off because it's one of those things that I knew would take longer than I'd expect, and to be honest, it it ain't broke, then don't fix it.

 ## So, Why Bother?

-My first website was built on WordPress, which has grown into a very powerful platform over the years, but was overly complex for my needs.
+My first website was built on BlogEngine.net, then WordPress, which has grown into a very powerful platform over the years, but was overly complex for my needs.

 When I first tried Ghost, I loved it.
 A super clean and minimal interface, with all of the content in Markdown.
 The editing experience was lovely: